brisson0916/ufo_sightings_analysis_tableau/README.md

 # UFO Sighting Data Analysis Project

-**Exploring temporal, geographic, and descriptive patterns in UFO sighting reports from the early 1900s until present using Python and Tableau.**
+**Exploring temporal, geographic, and descriptive patterns in UFO sighting reports from the early 1900s until present using Python, Tableau and SQL.**

 ## Table of Contents